The Benefits and Risks of Raw Foodism

-Raw foodism, also known as a raw food diet, is very simple to adhere to.
-It basically consists of eating food that isn’t cooked in its purest natural state.
-There are some exceptions and conditions to this principle that we’ll discuss below.
+Raw foodism, also known as a raw food diet, consists of eating food that isn’t cooked in its purest natural state.
+However, there are some exceptions and conditions to this principle that we’ll discuss below.

 This diet is highly nutritious for your body and its benefits are many and varied.
 Understanding raw foodism principles are important for vegans because they should be able to acquire most of the nutrients contained in a regular diet where foods are cooked.